ursjoss/lola-sumup/README.md

 The first three columns after the date do not require postings.
-They serve for consolidation purposes:
+They serve consolidation purposes:
-- `Payment SumUp` has to match the bank statement showing the daily sumup payments (which are posted on our account with a delay of one or more days).
+- `Payment SumUp` has to match the bank statement showing the daily SumUp payments (which are posted on our account with a delay of one or more days).
 - `Total Cash Debit` and `Total Card Debit` helps to reconcile the cash account ledger ("Kassendokument").
   Please note that those two columns potentially aggregate multiple entries in the cash account ledger for each day.